HydroModPy/HydroModPy/docs/readthedocs/source/architecture/overview/index.rst

 - the quality ladder from local unit checks to scientific benchmark validation, with the routine commands used to run each level,
 - the split between reusable scientific benchmarks and pytest entrypoints,
-- the compatibility layers that keep legacy or simplified imports alive while internals are reorganized,
 - the root data-manager orchestration layer that decides what is loaded, from where, and under which external constraints,
 - the dual DuckDB layout that holds the input cache and the simulation